gipi/blog/about.md

 I love to learn, after years studing Physics and Mathematics I code for food but I want always to hack all the things.

+## CTF&Challenges

+Below some sites where I have fun solving challenges about cryptography, security, reverse engineering etc...

+ - [Stockfighter](https://www.stockfighter.io/ui/profile/gipi_) really cool simulation of a stock exchange
+ - [Root Me](http://www.root-me.org/gipi?inc=statistiques&lang=en) a site of *capture the flag* and information security
+ - [Microcorruption](https://microcorruption.com/profile/1609) *capture the flag* with a simulated embedded environment